LeRoy McVey Bickett

 WATERTOWN - W. A. Schumann was elected to succeed L. M. Bickett as president of the Watertown Rotary club at a meeting of the board of directors last week.
 Other officers elected are Frank W. Newbouer, vice president; H. C. Tidd, secretary; and E. E. Bentzin, treasurer.
 They will take their offices in July.

-At the 1931 Elks National Bowling Tournament held in Detroit, MI the Watertown team broke three records and won the tournament with an overall score of 3,166.
-Lodge 666 members on the team were: Harry O'Brien, Joseph Lange, Fred Maertzke, L. M. Bickett and William Hartzeim.
+At the 1931 Elks National Bowling Tournament held in Detroit, Wayne Co., MI, the Watertown team broke three records and won the tournament with an overall score of 3,166.
+Elks Lodge 666 members on the team were: Harry O'Brien, Joseph Lange, Fred Maertzke, L. M. Bickett, and William Hartzeim.

 Watertown Bowlers Hit New Records